mohannad-b/Wrkcodean/BACKEND_ARCHITECTURE.md

 ### Secrets & Configuration

 **Secrets Management**:
-- All secrets stored in AWS Secrets Manager, HashiCorp Vault, or similar
+- All secrets stored in AWS Secrets Manager, HashiCorp Vault, or similar secrets manager
-- No secrets in code or environment variables
+- **No secrets in git**: Secrets are never committed to version control
+- **Runtime injection**: Secrets are injected as environment variables at runtime (by the deployment platform or secrets manager integration)
+- **Local development**: `.env` file is used for local development only and is gitignored
 - Secrets rotated regularly
-- Database credentials, API keys, JWT signing keys all in secrets manager
+- Database credentials, API keys, JWT signing keys, webhook secrets all in secrets manager

 **Configuration**:
 - Environment-specific config (dev/staging/prod) in separate config files
 - Feature flags for gradual rollouts
+- Non-sensitive configuration (feature flags, API endpoints) can be in environment variables or config files

 ### Audit & Logging